 In this best Xbox racing games guide, we were frankly spoiled for choice.
 Looking to travel across the globe in some of the most iconic cars?
 Try your hand at off-roading?
 Take on friends on two-wheels?
 Well, you’re in luck.
 Before we get into the best racing games though, if this list quenches your speedy thirst but you’re keen for more top titles to add to your library, check out our list of the best Xbox games regardless of genre.

 Here are the best Xbox racing games:

-Forza Horizon 5
+1. Forza Horizon 5

-Assetto Corsa Competizione
+2. Assetto Corsa Competizione

 Although it came out in 2018, there have been numerous content updates as well as some DLC bringing the GT World Challenge to consoles.
-It’s out on Xbox One but won’t hit Xbox Series X|S until February 2022.
+If you’re a hardcore racing fan, this one’s for you.

-art of rally
+3. art of rally

 A little something different next with art of rally from developer Funselektor Labs Inc., an aptly-named rally driving game that’s a lot of fun.
-Vibrant, colourful, and with a distinct style to them come art of rally’s racing tracks that span the globe.
+Vibrant, colorful, and with a distinct style to them come art of rally’s racing tracks that span the globe.

 If you’re feeling a little pent up, Wreckfest is the chaotic, full-contact, crash-centric racing game of choice for you.
 With a bunch of challenge modes that will even get you behind the wheel of a school bus, Wreckfest has a lot to offer.

-Customisation in the game means you can build up a car ripe for taking on these extreme settings and if it’s not good enough, well, you’ll get obliterated in the process.
+Customization in the game means you can build up a car ripe for taking on these extreme settings and if it’s not good enough, well, you’ll get obliterated in the process.

 Racers can get into the thick of it in a range of diverse terrains, try out the career mode (solo, or co-op), and even make their own course in creator mode, Playgrounds.

-Need for Speed Hot Pursuit Remastered
+9. Need for Speed Hot Pursuit Remastered

 A timeless classic from the Need for Speed franchise is remastered as Hot Pursuit raced onto Xbox in 2021.
-It comes complete with all the original content as well as enhanced visuals and a multitude of quality of life updates that bring this game into the modern age of console gaming.
+It comes complete with all the original content, as well as enhanced visuals and a multitude of quality-of-life updates that bring this game into the modern age of console gaming.

 It’s another great choice on our list for anyone looking for something fun and exhilarating.
 And it doesn’t hurt that it’s packed full of exotic cars to race with such as the Aston Martin V12 Vantage and a range of Lamborghini Gallardo’s.

-The Crew 2
+11. The Crew 2

-Crash Team Racing Nitro-Fueled
+12. Crash Team Racing Nitro-Fueled

 As developer Beenox says, it’s time to go “fur-throttle” with this one and enjoy crazy games with friends.